tantran41/tantran41/README.md

-- ⚡ I’m interested in Business Strategies, Market, and Microeconomics
+- ⚡ I’m interested in Business Strategies, Technologies, and Economics
 - 📚 I’m currently learning about Data Science, Finance, and Trading
 - *️⃣ I’m looking to collaborate on working toward a product where business strategies and tech can be combined to deliver continuous values.